willyyypatootieee/LanguageLearning-OSS/README.md

 ## Deployment with Vercel

-This project is configured to be deployed on Vercel as a web app.
+This project is configured to be deployed on Vercel.

 ### Deployment Steps